SvenMichaelKlose/tunix/BLOG.md

 TUNIX blog
 ==========

+# 2024-07-02

+Took care of the Lisp environment and added tests and fixes and tests and fixes and left in some hardcore bugs for those who can fix them before the crack pipe hit fades.
+I'll go for a Cohiba cigar instead if this thing works.
+Tried to take code from the tré compiler but back then updating the worst Lisp code ever written was out of question due to time constraints (huge app).
+It goes the other way around.
+The DO macro is working magic and tré could really use an update to keep people from getting scared off.

+On CBMs it's actually not as slow as it looks.
+Terminal output, especially the scrolling, takes off a lot of CPU.

+There are still GC issues.
+Some pointers aren't relocated.
+I've mentioned some advanced diagnostics in commit
+f451635c2047026bc5462bcb0fae9df39104505b:

+"Perform GC\_STRESS in alloc() instead of eval0().

+To catch as many dangling pointers as possible.
+It's not a mathematical proof if it passes.
+Some can escape since objects in question might not be moving and check\_lispptr() could, for reasons yet unknown, give false positives. check\_lispptr() will have to go all over the heap to make sure that a pointer refers to the first byte of a valid object.
+That is rather time-consuming but should be doable on modern targets (currently TARGET\_UNIX).
+Also, all objects should move to ensure that pointers, which haven't been placed on the GC stack to get relocated, are spotted by check\_lispptr().
+Last but not least check\_lispptr() should be called whenever a pointer is moved to or from places.

+These are things that are easy to implement but going down easy road should uncover just enough bugs to keep one busy for a couple of days."

+Such things are misplaced in (b)logs.
+Will probably be done before noon tomorrow.

+## Dream Time

+Even if the debugger is ready for app-writing, there's still the issue of an editor dearly missing on small systems, especially on the VIC.
+The VI I wrote in C has no undo.
+I'll scribble a sketch of a Lisp version.
+Am not having a faint picture of it yet.

+I'd like to also serve a Z80 platform with the first release of the Lisp.
+I only have a ZX81 with a 16K RAM expansion, famous for sliding out of the slot if you least expect it.
+The Z80 CPU knows 16-bit pointers.
+That's a huge advantage to the 6502; the code size of the interpreter will be a lot smaller, but I cannot truly tell how much unless I get my butt up to include the z88dk compiler into the makefiles.
+A CP/M version is probably a good choice.
+Disk I/O sucks right there but it's OK to make another libsimpleio version for it.

+For the TUNIX kernel to be portable the CBM device scheme probably should remain intact on other targets.

 # 2024-07-31

 Environment procedures have been split up into separate files, loading their prerequisites on demand.
 I intended to copy over code from tré but the code created back then, 20 years ago in part, had other problems to deal with.
 It never got rewritten to look nice because I had to achieve particular goals, like making money with apps.
 So it looks like there'll be code copied over from TUNIX Lisp to tré instead.
 The DO macro for example should have been used more in tré.

 Loading prerequisites on demand gets the CPU stack to overflow and that is not detected yet.
 There have to be checks or there will be time wasted with tracking down those overflows.
 But for now there should be a round of healthy sleep first.

 # 2024-07-28